 Since stress and anxiety can worsen tremors, this alternative form of therapy may help.

-Baclofen is a muscle relaxing drug is commonly used for spasticity after stroke.
+Baclofen is a muscle relaxing drug that is commonly used for spasticity after stroke.
 Some stroke patients report improvement in their tremors after taking Baclofen.

-If you struggle with both spasticity and tremors after stroke, then it could be worth trying Baclofen to see if it improves either condition.
+If you struggle with both spasticity and tremors after a stroke, then it could be worth trying Baclofen to see if it improves either condition.
 Talk to your doctor to see if it’s a good fit for you.

 Understanding Tremors After Stroke

-Overall, tremors after stroke involve uncontrollable, rhythmic shaking movements that often affect the hand and arms, but can occur anywhere in the body.
+Overall, tremors after a stroke involve uncontrollable, rhythmic shaking movements that often affect the hand and arms, but can occur anywhere in the body.